Happy Spring! May is swarm season. If you find a honeybee swarm, please call 360-866-1834!

 The exact areas covered depends on species needed, time of year, and particular insect populations which vary year to year.
 We encourage you to contact us and give us the opportunity to collect your nest before attempting to use pesticides or chemicals to kill the nest.

-You can read all about their annual lifecycle on the insect ID pages of our website!
+You can read all about the other insects you might see flying around this time of year on the insect ID pages of our website!

 Please tell your friends and family about our service!